kkruecke/hack-language-yahoo-finance-scrapper/README.md

-This is a data scrapper for Yahoo financial data.
-It is configuration-driven by an .ini file that specifies the
+This is a data scrapper for Yahoo financial data written in Facebook's Hack Programming Language.
+Hack is included with the [Hip Hop Virtual Machine](http://hhvm.com)

+The code is configuration-driven by an .ini file that specifies:

 * The base url of the Yahoo financial data
 * the xpath query used to return the HTML table with the data